njdinakaran/-Codsoft-Task-1-/README.md

-# -Codsoft-Task-1-

-🚀 Welcome to the Career Connect Repository! 🌐
+# 🚀 Career Connect – Your Ultimate Job Board Platform! 🌐
-This project showcases the development of a comprehensive job board website built from the ground up using Node.js and MongoDB Atlas.
-As a solo developer, I've crafted a seamless platform connecting employers and job seekers, providing an intuitive and secure space for career exploration.
- Check out the code and explore the features that make Career Connect a game-changer in the job market! 🌟🚀
+**Career Connect** is a full-featured job board platform built with **Node.js**,**Express.js**, and **MongoDB Atlas**.
+Designed to seamlessly connect employers and job seekers, this platform offers a secure, intuitive, and efficient experience for job applications and postings.

+## 🌟 Key Features
+✅ Post & Manage Jobs – Employers can easily create and manage job listings. \
+✅ Apply with Ease – Job seekers can upload resumes and apply for jobs effortlessly. \
+✅ Secure User Authentication – Ensures a safe environment for both employers and applicants. \ ✅ Email Verification – Uses Nodemailer to validate user signups. \
+✅ Resume Uploads – Stores resumes in MongoDB using Multer (can be optimized with cloud storage).

+## 🛠 Tech Stack & Frameworks
+🔹 Backend: Node.js, Express.js \
+🔹 Database: MongoDB Atlas (via Mongoose) \
+🔹 File Handling: Multer (for resume uploads) \
+🔹 Email Services: Nodemailer (for verification emails) \
+🔹 Security: Crypto (for token generation) \